vasbell/final-project-news-app/README.md

 4. Available on both Android and iOS platforms.

-Development Environment
+## Development Environment
 React Native Version: 0.74.2
 Expo Version: ~51.0.14
 Dependencies: See package.json for a list of all libraries used, including navigation, state management, and UI components.
-Be sure for react-native-snap-carousel to install this version >>  npm install react-native-snap-carousel@4.0.0-beta.6

 ## Get Started

-1. Install Node.js and npm:
+Install Node.js and npm:
 Ensure you have Node.js and npm installed on your machine.
-You can download them from Node.js official website.
+You can download them from [Node.js](https://nodejs.org/en) official website.

-2. Install project dependencies defined in package.json by running:
+Install project dependencies defined in package.json by running:
 ### `npm start`

-3. Be sure that you have this version >> `npm install react-native-snap-carousel@4.0.0-beta.6`
+Be sure that you have this version
+### `npm install react-native-snap-carousel@4.0.0-beta.6`

-4. Start for Android:
+Start for Android:
 To launch the app on an Android emulator or device, use:
 #### `npm run android`

-5. Start for iOS:
+Start for iOS:
 For running the app on an iOS simulator or device, use:
 #### `npm run ios`

-6. Open it in the [Expo app](https://expo.io) on your device to use it.
+Open it in the [Expo app](https://expo.io) on your device to use it.

 <br />